svikashk/docs/guide/setup-git-automation.md

 With the Zepel's integration with Git, you can move any item from one status to another in a board, or even from one board to another while staying in your regular workflow.

-The event handlers in Zepel are setup on a per project basis.
+The event handlers in Zepel are setup on a per squad basis.

-* Once you've enabled the integration, go to the project for which you want to setup event handlers.
+* Once you've enabled the integration, go to the squad for which you want to setup event handlers.

 * Click on "**Git Workflow Automation**" from the left sidebar.